-Florida school massacre suspect on authorities' radar in 2016 - media
+Florida school massacre suspect on authorities' radar in 2016: media

 U.S. Attorney General Jeff Sessions has ordered a review of FBI procedures following the shooting, in which 14 students and three school staff members died.

-U.S. President Donald Trump called local politicians and the school’s principal from his Mar-a-Lago, Florida, resort on Saturday to express condolences, offer support and receive updates, a White House spokeswoman said.
+Trump called local politicians and the school’s principal from his Mar-a-Lago, Florida, resort on Saturday to express condolences, offer support and receive updates, a White House spokeswoman said.
 On Friday, he visited shooting survivors and first responders.

 He and some other Republican political leaders have said mental illness prompted the massacre.
 Cruz had been expelled from the high school for undisclosed disciplinary reasons and former classmates described him as an outcast and troublemaker with a fascination for weaponry.